Social Service Worker - 215

 This program is equivalent to the two year, full-time SSW diploma program offered at Mohawk and other community colleges.
 The part-time, format enables students to learn while continuing with current full-time employment and/or personal responsibilities.

 OSAP Eligible.
 Learn about the Ontario Student Assistance Program (OSAP).

-To review admission requirements for this program, and to apply, please view the Admission & Registrations tab.
+To apply and review admission requirements for this program, please view the Admission & Registrations tab.

 Admission & Registration

 - Ontario Secondary School Diploma (OSSD) OR equivalent (Mohawk Academic Upgrading, GED) OR Mature Student Status (19 years of age or older)

 - All applicants who do not meet or are missing the academic eligibility requirements for this program may take a pre-admission test.
 The pre-admission test is done on a referral-basis only.
 You need to indicate on your application that you require a pre-admission test, included your date of birth, and our admissions secretary will send a referral to the testing centre for you and let you know your next steps once a referral has been made.
 Please do not indicate that you require a pre-admission test if you plan on submitting an original transcript.

 - All applicants submitting prior academic history completed outside of Canada must provide confirmation of equivalence to an Ontario Secondary Diploma.
 This can be coordinated through any of the following: